 9-10: Lake Louise – Banff National Park

 11: Banff National Park – Calgary

-What’s fun about Trek America is that every trip is different.
+What’s fun about Trek America is that every trip is different (read my review of the Trek America Freedom Trail for proof of that!).
 Guides will take you to their favourite spots or make itinerary changes if required by season or for other reasons.